 You man the island and the cocaine and the elegant cars"

 I immediately disagreed with the choice of the song.
 Even though it sounds cool, the lyrics are certainly not a reflection of Peter Parker/Spider-Man's character.
-As a trailer, it is a very fun and nostalgia-filled welcome to Spider-Man into the MCU.
-Even though the second trailer has spoiled the movie, I am still excited to watch it in the theaters on July 5th, 2017
+As a trailer, it is a very fun and nostalgia-filled welcome to Spider-Man into the MCU and, I am excited to watch it in the theaters on July 5th, 2017

 Even though Marvel and Netflix are at tenterhooks regarding their inclusion in the MCU, as all the Netflix series have mentioned Thor, Hulk and Iron Man, I am considering them to be a part of the MCU.

 Netflix's portion of the MCU brought in the mysterious and dark Jessica Jones, and its trailer featured a haunting track with Of Monsters and Men's "Thousand Eyes."
 Along with the trailer's purple and black colors, this moody track paints a very bleak and urban image of the world that Jessica Jones lives in.
-I think the trailer was pretty good and was better because of the song.
-The series began with what the trailer had set up, but then became repetitive.
-Still, as we are judging trailers, this one takes the No. 9 spot on this list.
+I think the trailer was pretty good and was better because of the song and that 's why this one takes the No. 11 spot on this list.

 When the culmination of four years of hard work hit the big-screen, the MCU broke all records and barriers in the history of cinema.
 It was the day when nerds, geeks and comic book fans proudly stood in the sun and said, "We made it."
 I know, I am exaggerating, but the feeling was close.